kaiyamag/balloon-game/README.md

 **What's Up?**

-This game is an homage to the era of side-scrolling mobile games like Flappy Bird and Jetpack Joyride, but with a hot-air balloon-themed twist. :balloon: The vision is to produce a simple infinite side-scroller for Android, where the goal is to navigate a hot-air balloon through randomly-generated obstacles and collect as many coins and power-ups as possible. :sparkles:
+This game is an homage to the era of side-scrolling mobile games like Flappy Bird and Jetpack Joyride, but with a hot-air balloon-themed twist :balloon: The vision is to produce a simple infinite side-scroller for Android, where the goal is to navigate a hot-air balloon through randomly-generated obstacles and collect as many coins and power-ups as possible :sparkles:

 I'll be building this game from scratch, putting my C#, Unity, and Blender skills to use.
 Occasional project updates will be posted here!